Forthtilliath/react-use-form-fields-ref/README.md

 ## Usage

-Here are some examples of how you can use the useFormFieldsRef hook:
+Here's a sample form showing how to use the ``useFormFieldsRef`` hook to handle references for input fields, radio buttons, and a drop-down list:

 ##### JSX